deartrudence/llc-intro-to-data-visualization/README.md

 ## Description

-### Why learn about browser extensions?
+### Why learn about data visualization?
-Browser extensions are small software programs that modify and enhance our experience on the web.
-They range from playful to practical, with the goal of doing one thing, well.
-Extensions can help customize our browsing experience, or increase productivity by reducing repetitive tasks.
-In this workshop, we will use code as a tool of empowerment, to develop agency and harness change through building our own extension for Google Chrome!

-During this experience, we’ll learn the basics of JavaScript - with a focus on variables and loops - and use this programming language to interact with websites to perform tasks like replacing or modifying content.
-We’ll explore permissions and discuss ethics around extensions to help learners protect their privacy online.
-Learners will utilize developer tools to explore things like DOM manipulation, and leave with a personalized extension installed in their browser.
-We’ll also provide resources for learners to modify the extension for additional browsers, and make it available for others to install and use!

-This workshop is designed to be a hands-on experience, where learners will:
-* learn basic programming techniques and concepts that are translatable to other programming languages
-* review the basic building blocks of how HTML, CSS, and JavaScript work together to create richer online experiences
-* load and update extensions using Chrome’s developer mode
-* modify and replace elements using JavaScript (more kittens on the web!)
-* get an idea of the resources available in order to continue learning
+In a world where there is more data than most of us really know what to do with, how do we go about displaying facts in a clear and visually engaging way?
+D3Js is a JavaScript library that helps bring data to life using HTML, CSS, and SVGs.

+D3JS allows us to take big data and make it beautiful and meaningful through data visualization.
+It’s also great for beginners, as it has a lot of libraries (like c3js.org) that provide pre-designed charts that can be easily customized.

+What will you learn at this workshop?

+In this workshop, we’ll learn the basics of JavaScript while using the console, including concepts like Arrays and Functions.
+We’ll explore the anatomy of SVGs (scalable vector graphics) and how they can be leveraged programmatically.
+Learners will use their knowledge to create data visualizations like scatterplots, and make them interactive, for users to engage with and enjoy.

+Specifically, we will cover the following:

+* An overview of JavaScript
+* An overview of D3JS, why it's cool, and how you can use it in the workplace
+* How to create SVGs with code
+* How to grab data from the .csv file and visually display it using geometrical shapes
+* How to integrate basic user interaction in order to navigate around your data (and be able to see some cool animations!)
+* Coding in RGB colour, and the importance of colour in data visualizations.

 ### Special Requirements
 None.

 ## Attributions

-Content created by [William Wolfe-Wylie](http://www.wolfewylie.com) for [Canada Learning Code](http://canadalearningcode.ca).
+Content created by [Leanne Shapton and Trudy Macnabb](http://www.google.com) for [Canada Learning Code](http://canadalearningcode.ca).

 Slide presentation created by [Christina Truong](http://christinatruong.com) for [Canada Learning Code](http://canadalearningcode.ca).